akka/akka/akka-docs/scala/logging.rst

 .. code-block:: ruby

     akka {
+      actor {
         debug {
           # enable DEBUG logging of all LoggingFSMs for events, transitions and timers
           fsm = on
+        }
       }
     }